 The Marine Corps History and Museums Division collects oral histories and documents concerning the history of the Marine Corps.
 In 2004 they sent compact disks containing copies of materials relating to the recapture of the S.S.
 Mayaguez and other aspects of the Vietnam War to former President Gerald R. Ford.
 He donated them to the Ford Library.

 In his letter donating this collection to the Gerald R. Ford Library, Lt.
 Gen. Kenneth A. Minihan, Director, National Security Agency, described the materials as follows: “The enclosed file represents messages pertaining to the evacuation of Saigon, 29 and 30 April 1975.
 As a classified file, it was in the possession of an NSA analyst since the evacuation, and only recently came into the Center for Cryptologic History.
+It is no longer considered sensitive, and we have secured authorization from the Office of the Secretary of Defense for its declassification and release.

 The National Security Council was established by the National Security Act of 1947 in recognition of the need for coordination of political, military, and economic considerations in the development of national security policy in the post-World War II period.
 By the Reorganization Plan of 1949, the NSC was placed in the Executive Office of the President.